pluma/obs/README.md

 ### computed#unsubscribe(callback:Function)

 Removes the given callback function from this property#s list of subscribers.
-See `prop#unsubscribe` .
+See `prop#unsubscribe`.

 ### computed#peek()

-Returns the comnputed property's current value.
+Returns the computed property's current value.
 Unlike `computed#()` this will not trigger the function evaluation in lazy computed observables.

 ### computed#watch(dependencies…)